 Your final bill can add up if you buy a shore excursion in every port.
 However, in some ports -- especially in Alaska, Europe or exotic destinations -- shore excursions are the only way to go.
 Budget accordingly.

-If you are a scuba diver, check out local dive clubs on the islands you intend to visit.
+If you like to scuba on cruises, check out local dive clubs on the islands you intend to visit.
 They're listed in information obtained from tourist offices.
 They might lead you to shore diving options at a fraction of the cost of a boat diving tour.
 Grand Cayman and Bonaire are good examples of places with those options.

 Hiring a private taxi is often less expensive than the ship's own shore excursions, depending on the number of people you have in your group.
 When hiring a taxi, be sure to negotiate a flat rate -- based on your destination and the approximate amount of time you'll need -- before you leave.
 If you want narration in addition to transportation, make sure your language needs are met by whoever you choose if you're outside the U.S.